danbev/learning-v8/notes/snapshots.md

       }
     }
 ```
 This is where the references that we passed come into play.
+If the instance_type
+of the Map of the HeapObject that is being read from the snapshot is of type
+`kApiReference` then use the value reference_id as the index into the
+api_external_references array.

 ```console
 (lldb) br s -f deserializer.cc -l 1016